+Corporate Service | Means a person who carries on a business of providing any corporate service.

+Customer

+In relation to a registered CSP, means any person who employs or engages the registered CSP to carry out any corporate service on the person's behalf.

+Customer Due Diligence (CDD) Measures

+Has the meaning given by section 17(8) of the CSP Act 2024.

+Deemed Registered CSP

+Means an accounting entity that is treated under section 7(2) of the CSP Act 2024 as registered under section 8 of the CSP Act 2024 as a registered CSP.

+Deemed Registered Qualified Individual (QI)

+Means a KAH of a deemed registered CSP who is treated under section 15(3) of the CSP Act as registered under section 10 of the CSP Act as a registered QI.

+Deputy Registrar

+Means a Deputy Registrar of CSPs appointed under section 5(2)(b) of the CSP Act 2024.

+Designated Activity

+Means the preparation to carry out or the carrying out of transactions for a customer concerning any of the following activities:

+- (a) buying or selling of real estate; - (b) management of client money, securities or other assets; - (c) management of bank, savings or securities accounts; - (d) organisation of contributions for the creation, operation or management of corporations; - (e) creation, operation or management of legal persons or legal arrangements, or buying and selling of business entities.

+Director

-Customer In relation to a registered CSP, means any person who employs or engages the registered CSP to carry out any corporate service on the person's behalf.
-Customer Due Diligence (CDD) Measures Has the meaning given by section 17(8) of the CSP Act 2024.
-Deemed Registered CSP Means an accounting entity that is treated under section 7(2) of the CSP Act 2024 as registered under section 8 of the CSP Act 2024 as a registered CSP.
-Deemed Registered Qualified Individual (QI) Means a KAH of a deemed registered CSP who is treated under section 15(3) of the CSP Act as registered under section 10 of the CSP Act as a registered QI.
-Deputy Registrar Means a Deputy Registrar of CSPs appointed under section 5(2)(b) of the CSP Act 2024.
-Designated Activity Means the preparation to carry out or the carrying out of transactions for a customer concerning any of the following activities: (a) buying or selling of real estate; (b) management of client money, securities or other assets; (c) management of bank, savings or securities accounts; (d) organisation of contributions for the creation, operation or management of corporations; (e) creation, operation or management of legal persons or legal arrangements, or buying and selling of business entities.
-Director Has the same meaning given by section 4(1) of the Companies Act 1967, which includes any person occupying the position of director of a corporation by whatever name called, and includes a person in accordance with whose directions or instructions the directors or the majority of the directors of a corporation are accustomed to act and an alternate or substitute director.
+Has the same meaning given by section 4(1) of the Companies Act 1967, which includes any person occupying the position of director of a corporation by whatever name called, and includes a person in accordance with whose directions or instructions the directors or the majority of the directors of a corporation are accustomed to act and an alternate or substitute director.

+Electronic Transaction Means the electronic transaction system established by System the Authority under section 27(1) of the ACRA Act.

+Enhanced CDD Means the measures referred to in regulation 26 of the Measures CSPs Regulations 2025.

+Enhanced Ongoing Monitoring

+Means ongoing monitoring that is enhanced in terms of the degree and nature of monitoring of an ongoing business relationship with the customer, in order to determine whether the customer's transactions or activities appear unusual or suspicious over the course of the business relationship concerned.

+FATF

+Means the intergovernmental body known as the Financial Action Task Force.

+FATF Recommendation

+Means any recommendation relating to the prevention of ML/PF/TF adopted by the FATF.

+Foreign Company

+Means a company incorporated outside Singapore.

+Immediate Family Member

+Means a spouse, a child, an adopted child, a stepchild, a sibling, a stepsibling, an adopted sibling, a parent or a step-parent.

+Internal Communication

-Electronic Transaction System 5 Enhanced CDD Measures 5 Enhanced Ongoing Monitoring FATF Means the intergovernmental body known as the Financial Action Task Force.
-FATF Recommendation Means any recommendation relating to the prevention of ML/PF/TF adopted by the FATF.
-Foreign Company Means a company incorporated outside Singapore.
-Immediate Family Member Means a spouse, a child, an adopted child, a stepchild, a sibling, a stepsibling, an adopted sibling, a parent or a step-parent.
-Internal Communication Means having procedures in place to alert the relevant persons working for the registered CSP, such as its registered QIs and employees, of: (a) how criminals may make use of the registered CSP to launder money or fund terrorism or proliferation, to enable the registered CSP to take appropriate action to prevent and report such activities; and (b) updates on guidance and news issued by authorities in Singapore.
-International Organisation Means an entity - Organisation (a) established by formal political agreements between member countries or territories that have the status of international treaties; (b) which existence is recognised by law in member countries or territories; and
+Means having procedures in place to alert the relevant persons working for the registered CSP, such as its registered QIs and employees, of:

+- (a) how criminals may make use of the registered CSP to launder money or fund terrorism or proliferation, to enable the registered CSP to take appropriate action to prevent and report such activities; and - (b) updates on guidance and news issued by authorities in Singapore.

+International Organisation

+Means an entity -

+- (a) established by formal political agreements between member countries or territories that have the status of international treaties: - (b) which existence is recognised by law in member countries or territories: and